-Think of an SLR like a periscope – it employs an angled, reflex mirror and a pentaprism to redirect light up to the viewfinder in order to allow the photographer to see precisely the image that the film will record.
+Much like a periscope an SLR employs an angled, reflex mirror and a pentaprism to redirect light up through the lens to the viewfinder in order to allow the photographer to see precisely the image that the film will record.
 These optics are housed in a mirror chamber between the rear of the lens and the film plane, and take up considerable room which in turn increases the size of the camera.

 When the shutter is released, the mirror moves out of the light path so the image can be directed at the film.
 This causes the viewfinder to blackout when you take a picture (mirror blackout) making it impossible to see the exact moment you capture on film.
 The movement of the mirror is comparable to a slap; it is not only noisy but also causes the camera to shake which can cause the image to blur at slower speeds.